azahinhasan/BlockStakReportManagementMERN/README.md

 API related to Report.
  <br/>

-`Note: For successfully report create,delete,update and get report by Id ,make sure user is logged in and also admin.
+`Note: For successfully report create, delete, update and get report by Id, make sure the user is logged in and also admin.
 Get all reports not required user type admin.`

-### Create new Report.
+### Create a new Report.

-User can create a new Report by this api.
+Users can create a new Report with this API.

 #### Request

 `POST /api/report`

-With the following data in the body
+With the following data in the body:

 ```
  {